GLOBAL MINDSET TRAINING

 - How to ensure productive and forward-moving projects across cultural and professional differences.

-- How to communicate effectively across cultures within the Confucius Institutes/Classrooms.
+- How to communicate effectively across cultures.
 Understanding direct vs. indirect communication.

 - What to do and how to approach it when a misunderstanding or challenge has arisen within your collaboration.